-In actuality, though, neuromarketing has already permeated into the content space.
+In actuality, neuromarketing has already permeated into the content space.
 Netflix, Hulu, and some television networks use neurotrackers to predict how successful their shows will be -- at an 84% rate of accuracy -- and this methodology could soon seep into the marketing industry.

-Brands could host more engaging conferences.
+Brands can host more engaging conferences.

 When Shane Snow, an author, journalist, and co-founder of Contently, first tried out the INBand to see what the neuromarketing fuss was all about, the CEO of Immersion Neuroscience, Dr. Paul Zak, played this advertisement for him: